MacBook Neo Review: Apple's A18 Budget Mac

 MacBook Neo vs MacBook Air M5

 This is the comparison that matters.
-The MacBook Air M5 starts at $1,099 — roughly $400 to $500 more than the Neo.
-For that money you get the full M5 chip, up to 32GB of memory, a brighter Liquid Retina display, and far more sustained performance.
+The MacBook Air M5 now sits meaningfully above the Neo after Apple's June 2026 list-price reset.
+For that extra money you get the full M5 chip, up to 32GB of memory, a brighter Liquid Retina display, and far more sustained performance.

 | Feature | MacBook Neo | MacBook Air M5 |